 Does not inhibit thrombin’s activation of platelets via protease-activated receptor-1 (PAR-1)

 Can induce an immune-mediated response, leading to heparin-induced thrombocytopenia

 Low-molecular-weight heparins (LMWHs) are modified derivatives of UFH created by depolymerizing the larger heparin molecules.
 LMWH exert most of their anticoagulant effect via antithrombin-mediated inhibition of coagulation factors.
-Factor Xa is more affected than factor IIa in a ratio of 2:1 ...
+Factor Xa is more affected than factor IIa in a ...